-In materials management, precise organisation of stock, requirements, orders and deliveries is part of what decides the success or failure of a business.
-That is why systems have been developed and processes changed, over the course of many years, to avoid errors and unnecessary steps.
+In materials management, the precise processing of stock, demand, orders and deliveries plays a part in deciding whether a company is a success or not.
+This is why systems have been developed and processes changed over the course of a number of years to avoid errors and unnecessary working steps.

-However, with Industry 4.0, the requirements are achieving a dynamism that pushes even these fully developed aids and process planning methods to their limits.
-To be able to fulfil Amazon orders, for examples, within a few hours, you not only need to know precisely what stock you have at all times, but also be able to forecast future requirements.
+However, with Industry 4.0, the requirements are achieving a momentum that pushes even these sophisticated tools and process planning methods to their limits.
+To be able to implement orders in the way Amazon does, for example, within just a few hours, you not only have to know the exact location of your stock at all times but also be able to predict future demand.

-A good example of efficient materials management is the combination of a tried and tested Kanban system with RFID-controlled processes: This innovative system can tell as soon as stock falls below a minimum level.
-Further orders that are either approved in a workflow or immediately forwarded to the supplier, are now triggered fully automatically.
+A good example of efficient materials management is the combination of a tried and tested kanban system with RFID-controlled processes: the innovative system immediately detects when stocks go below a specified minimum level.
+Repeat orders are then initiated fully automatically and either approved in a workflow or immediately forwarded to the supplier.

-However, this is just one of many examples.
-The entire process can be professionalised to such an extent that manual entries are no longer required.
-What is when, where and why?
-This is all visible fully automatically and errors are effectively avoided.
-Incorrectly placed items are detected immediately.
-A mobile app makes tracing lost items easy.
-Notification is given if an item is missing from a package for the customer.
+But this is just one of many examples.
+The whole process can be professionalised to the extent that no manual input is required any more.
+What is where, when and why?
+It is all visible fully automatically and errors are avoided effectively.
+An article that is in the wrong place is detected immediately.
+An article that has gone missing is easy to find again with a mobile application.
+A notification is issued if an article is missing from a client’s package, etc.

-The benefits of process digitalisation in the sphere of materials management are highly diverse, and can be individually adjusted and used according to your business’ needs.
+The benefits of process digitalisation in materials management are extremely diverse and can be adapted and implemented individually to suit the specific requirements of your company.